-- Officers (other than auditors) and employees of a non-life insurer may engage in "insurance solicitation" without being registered nor any notice thereof. - Registered non-life insurance agencies as well as their officers (with the exception of auditors) and employees may engage in "insurance solicitation."
+- Officers (other than auditors) and employees of a nonlife insurer may engage in "insurance solicitation" without being registered nor any notice thereof. - Registered non-life insurance agencies as well as their officers (with the exception of auditors) and employees may engage in "insurance solicitation."
 No officers or employees of non-life insurance agencies are required to be registered, but they are required to give notice of such a fact.

 Registered insurance brokers may also engage in "insurance solicitation" (limited to mediating conclusions of insurance contracts).
 The Insurance Business Act has assigned special duties to such insurance brokers, including the duty to deposit a security guarantee (JPY20 million at the time of commencement of their business, which payment can be exchanged for an insurance brokers' liability insurance policy), the duty to disclose fees and commissions, the duty to prepare bought and sold notes, the duty of loyalty (the duty of "best advice"), and other special duties that have not been imposed on insurance agents.
+Since the use of insurance brokers has not been sufficiently promoted, a review of the regulations concerning insurance brokers is planned, and it is being considered, among other things, to lower the minimum amount of security deposit from JPY20 million to JPY10 million.